Text Input

 A Choice node can store the option the player picked.

-favoriteColor.red, green, and blue.favoriteColor.favoriteColor equals red.The stored value is the option ID, not the option text.
+favoriteColor.red, green, and blue.favoriteColor.favoriteColor with Equals To red.The stored value is the option ID, not the option text.
 This is intentional.
 Option text can be rewritten for players, while option IDs stay stable for conditions and saves.

 Set Variable uses a different operation list depending on the selected variable kind: